RelicusRoad Features

 If price closes the day without ever touching the Central Pivot, that pivot becomes a “Virgin Pivot” for the next days.

 • Theory: Markets hate inefficiency.
-Price will often magnetically return to test a Virgin Pivot within 2-3 days.
-Keep an eye on these missed levels!
+I find price often magnetically returns to test a Virgin Pivot within 2-3 days.
+I keep an eye on these missed levels.

 Common Mistakes to Avoid

 1. Trading Mid-Air: Entering a trade halfway between P and R1.
 This is “No Man’s Land.”
-Your risk/reward is terrible here.
-Wait for the level.
+My risk/reward is terrible here.
+I wait for the level.

-2. Fighting a Trend Day: If price blasts through R1 and R2 with huge green candles, do not try to sell at R2.
+2. Fighting a Trend Day: If price blasts through R1 and R2 with huge green candles, I do not try to sell at R2.
 The market is in discovery mode.
-Step aside or join the trend.
+I step aside or join the trend.

-3. Ignoring the Open: Where the day opens relative to the Pivot tells you the sentiment.
+3. Ignoring the Open: Where the day opens relative to the Pivot tells me the sentiment.
 Opening way above P suggests bullish urgency.

 Conclusion

 Daily Pivots give structure to chaos.
-They tell you exactly where “cheap” becomes “expensive” and where a trend is running out of steam.
+They tell me exactly where “cheap” becomes “expensive” and where a trend is running out of steam.

 By adding RelicusRoad Pro’s Daily Pivots to your chart, you aren’t just drawing lines; you are overlaying the institutional grid that guides the market’s daily flow.